 - Sometimes, rather than staying quiet, it is better to raise the profile of a threat by telling the media about it.
 However, only do this if you think it will improve your security.
 Sometimes it can be effective for your NGO or a group of supportive NGOs to issue a collective statement about the threats.

-If you, your colleagues or your organization face serious threats to your security, the following international organisations may be able to provide support:
+If you, your colleagues or your organization face serious threats to your security, the following international organizations may be able to provide support:

 - Frontline Defenders provides 24-hour support to human rights defenders facing immediate risks.
 Details about the emergency service and other support, including contact information, can be found here.